Cheukting/Cheukting.github.io/_posts/2020-07-20-shiny-app-python.md

     """)
 ```

-These are the callbacks that we will be hooking up the the slider bars.
+These are the callbacks that we will be hooking up the slider bars.
 There is one for each.
-You can see that we pass the source in the JS code snippets and we change it according the the value that we received in the slider bar.
-The snippets above is when `b` slider bar's value has been change and the one below is for `A`
+You can see that we pass the source in the JS code snippets and we change it according to the the value that we received in the slider bar.
+The snippets above are when `b` slider bar’s value has been changed and the one below is for `A`

 ```python
 div = Div(text="Sum of error sq: "+ str(sum_error_eq(data['X'],data['Y'], b, A)))